Silver Mountain, California

-Silver Mountain (also, Kongsberg, Konigsberg, Köngsberg and Silver Mountain City) is a former settlement in Alpine County, California.
-It was located on Silver Creek 5 mi north-northeast of Ebbetts Pass, at an elevation of 6411 feet (1954 m).
+Silver Mountain (also Kongsberg, Konigsberg, Köngsberg and Silver Mountain City) is a former settlement in Alpine County, California, United States.
+It was located on Silver Creek, 5 mi north-northeast of Ebbetts Pass, at an elevation of 6411 feet (1954 m).

 Silver Mountain was founded in 1858 by Norwegian miners who named the place Köngsberg or Konigsberg.
 Within a year, the town had a population of around 3,000.
 The Konigsberg post office opened in 1863, closed a while in 1864, was renamed Silver Mountain in 1865, and closed for good in 1883.
 By 1886, the mines were no longer productive and the town was abandoned.

-Silver Mountain was the first county seat of Alpine County, when the County was formed in 1864.
+Silver Mountain was the first county seat of Alpine County, when the county was formed in 1864.
 The county seat was moved to Markleeville in 1875.